Pedestrian Safety in Construction Zones: What You Need to Know

 Although safety is always important in or near construction zones, it’s especially critical when job sites are located close to pedestrian areas and public walkways.
 The numbers vary from one period to the next, but hundreds of pedestrians on average die in work zone-related accidents every year.

 In other words, it’s not just casual passersby who are at risk around construction zones.
-Even seasoned professionals who understand how important work zone safety is, can be killed or injured, so pedestrian safety near work sites should always be top of mind.
+Even seasoned professionals who understand the importance of workzone safety can be killed or injured.
+So, pedestrian safety near work sites should always be top of mind.

 In this introductory guide to pedestrian safety, we’ll go over everything you need to know to prevent accidents, minimize liability, and keep your work zones compliant with current regulations.

-Implementing the right construction zone safety equipment is an important part of keeping risk to a minimum and keeping pedestrians safe when they’re nearby.
+Implementing the right construction zone safety equipment is an important part of holding risk to a minimum and keeping pedestrians safe when they’re nearby.
 Here are some common examples to know.

 Sidewalk sheds